ialkamal/water-plants/README.md

 ## 🏃‍♀️ **Stretch**

-1. Authenticated `user` can set up push notifications to be triggered when an `h2oFrequency` of any `plant` arrives / has elapsed.

-2. Implement a feature that allows an authenticated `user` to see an appropriate suggested `h2oFrequency` based on `species` using the API of your choice.
+1. Implement a feature that allows an authenticated `user` to see an appropriate suggested `h2oFrequency` based on `species` using the API of your choice.

-3. Authenticated `user` can upload `image`s of a `plant`.
+2. Authenticated `user` can upload `image`s of a `plant`.
 If no user `image` is provided, a placeholder `image` of a plant of the same `species` populates the view.

 ## Repos: